lexibank/tlopo/out/vol3/chapter3.md

 [^3]: [Randall](../references.md#source-Randall1976) ([1976](../references.md#source-Randall1976)) argues that taxonomic tree hierarchies are probably not stored directly in the memory, but rather when necessary people can recall the perceptual characteristics of classes of flora and fauna to be used for different purposes, including gardening, foraging, naming plants and creating classification schema.
 If this is indeed the case, then a reason for changes in the meaning and scope of higher-order taxa within a classification may also be the result of changes in speakers' views of what fits within a taxon each time it is used for a particular purpose.

-[^4]: It is not clear from the dictionary definitions which other plants would be classified as rari.
+[^4]: It is not clear from the dictionary definitions which other plants would be classified as _rari_.

-[^5]: [Osmond](../references.md#source-Osmond1998) ([1998](../references.md#source-Osmond1998): 132) reconstructs POc &ast;asok 'plant in holes in the ground', along with a Proto Western Oceanic form &ast;pasok-i- 'to plant sth (tubers etc)' that looks to be a form derived with the causative prefix &ast;pa-.
-The Micronesian forms below are likely cognates of Proto Western Oceanic &ast;pasok-i-, suggesting the reconstruction of &ast;pasok-i- 'to plant something' for POc.
+[^5]: [Osmond](../references.md#source-Osmond1998) ([1998](../references.md#source-Osmond1998): 132) reconstructs POc _&ast;asok_ 'plant in holes in the ground', along with a Proto Western Oceanic form _&ast;pasok-i-_ 'to plant sth (tubers etc)' that looks to be a form derived with the causative prefix _&ast;pa-_.
+The Micronesian forms below are likely cognates of Proto Western Oceanic _&ast;pasok-i-_, suggesting the reconstruction of _&ast;pasok-i-_ 'to plant something' for POc.

-[^6]: To solve the problem of explicitly describing such a covert category in their classification and description of plants in Kwara'ae, [Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 17, 186) label palms as niniu 'kinds of trees that are similar in being tall and erect and that are used for platforming and walling and for battens for thatching', but this does not appear to be a conventional Kwara'ae usage.
+[^6]: To solve the problem of explicitly describing such a covert category in their classification and description of plants in Kwara'ae, [Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 17, 186) label palms as _niniu_ 'kinds of trees that are similar in being tall and erect and that are used for platforming and walling and for battens for thatching', but this does not appear to be a conventional Kwara'ae usage.

 [^7]: A third meaning, 'vein' is found in reflexes from a number of subgroups (Adm, NNG, PT, NCV, SV, Mic).
-Similar meanings are also found with some cognates in non-Oceanic Austronesian languages, such as Simalur olor 'root, vein, tendon' (Blust ACD).
+Similar meanings are also found with some cognates in non-Oceanic Austronesian languages, such as Simalur _olor_ 'root, vein, tendon' (Blust ACD).

-[^8]: SW Tanna _nə-vhilək_ 'grass' leads Lynch (2001 c: 246) to reconstruct Proto Southern Vanuatu &ast;na-(p, v)alijiy, suggesting that the POc form was &ast;pali[s,j]ik with a final &ast;-k.
-However, there is no other evidence for POc &ast;-k, and so I do not reconstruct it.
+[^8]: SW Tanna _nə-vhilək_ 'grass' leads Lynch (2001 c: 246) to reconstruct Proto Southern Vanuatu _&ast;na-(p,v)alijiy_, suggesting that the POc form was _&ast;pali[s,j]ik_ with a final _&ast;-k_.
+However, there is no other evidence for POc _&ast;-k_, and so I do not reconstruct it.

-[^9]: The loss of POc &ast;s in Samoan is irregular.
+[^9]: The loss of POc _&ast;s_ in Samoan is irregular.

-[^10]: One language, Simalur (WMP), reflects Proto Malayo·-Polynesian &ast;j, suggesting POc &ast;c (Blust ACD) .
+[^10]: One language, Simalur (WMP), reflects Proto Malayo-Polynesian _&ast;j_, suggesting POc _&ast;c_ (Blust ACD) .